Non-Hermitian extended midgap states and bound states in the continuum: Abstract

 \section{Abstract}

 We investigate anomalous localization phenomena in non-Hermitian systems by solving a class of generalized Su-Schrieffer-Heeger/Rice-Mele models and by relating their provenance to fundamental notions of topology, symmetry-breaking and biorthogonality.
-We find two flavours of bound states in the continuum, both stable even in the absence of chiral symmetry.
-The first being skin bulk states which are protected by the spectral winding number.
-The second flavour is constituted by boundary modes associated with a quantized biorthogonal polarization.
-Furthermore, we find the extended state stemming from the boundary state that delocalizes while remaining in the gap at bulk critical points.
+We find two types of bound states in the continuum, both stable even in the absence of chiral symmetry: the first being skin bulk states, which are protected by the spectral winding number.
+The second type is constituted by boundary modes associated with a quantized biorthogonal polarization.
+Furthermore, we find an extended state stemming from the boundary state that delocalizes while remaining in the gap at bulk critical points.
 This state may also delocalize within a continuum of localized (skin) states.
-These results clarify fundamental aspects of topology, and symmetry in the light of different approaches to the anomalous non-Hermitan bulk-boundary correspondence -- and are of direct experimental relevance for mechanical, electrical and photonic systems.
+These results clarify fundamental aspects of topology and symmetry in the light of different approaches to the anomalous non-Hermitan bulk-boundary correspondence, and are of direct experimental relevance for mechanical, electrical and photonic systems.

-{\it Introduction.} It is standard textbook knowledge that states within the energy continuum are generally extended while states in the gap are spatially localized.
-However, already almost a century ago, von Neumann and Wigner challenged this paradigm \cite{Wigner1929}, by proposing a bounded state with an energy embedded within the extended states, hence providing an example of an anomalous localization phenomenon.
-This work was later extended in 1970s by Stillinger and Herrick \cite{Stillinger1975}, and briefly addressed in the following years \cite{Friedrich1985,Friedrich1985B,Sadreev2006}.
-However, only during the past decade there has been a renewed interest in bound states in the continuum (BICs) across different physics communities \cite{Hsu2016, Koshelev2021, Sadreev2021, BoHsu2014, Xu2023}, featuring several potential applications in electronics \cite{Koshelev2018, Kupriianov2019, Calajo2016A}, mechanical metamaterials \cite{Wang2022B}, plasmonics \cite{Wang2022C,Wang2023B, Xiao2020B, Liang2020,Aigner2022} and, saliently, in photonics \cite{Kodigala2017, Longhi21, Hu2022, Qin2022, Kang2023}.
+It is standard textbook knowledge that states within the energy continuum are generally extended while states in the gap are spatially localized.
+However, almost a century ago, von Neumann and Wigner challenged this paradigm \cite{Wigner1929}, by proposing a bound state with an energy embedded within the extended states, hence providing an example of an anomalous localization phenomenon.
+This work was extended in the 1970s by Stillinger and Herrick \cite{Stillinger1975}, and briefly addressed in the following years \cite{Friedrich1985,Friedrich1985B,Sadreev2006}.
+In the past decade, however, there has been renewed interest in bound states in the continuum (BICs) across different physics communities \cite{Hsu2016, Koshelev2021, Sadreev2021, BoHsu2014, Xu2023}, featuring several potential applications in electronics \cite{Koshelev2018, Kupriianov2019, Calajo2016A}, mechanical metamaterials \cite{Wang2022B}, plasmonics \cite{Wang2022C,Wang2023B, Xiao2020B, Liang2020,Aigner2022} and notably in photonics \cite{Kodigala2017, Longhi21, Hu2022, Qin2022, Kang2023}.